Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 2013 Introduction to African American Studies 3

-ANT 2033 Introduction to Biological Anthropology 3
+ANT 2053 Introduction to Cultural Anthropology 3

 Life and Physical Sciences Core 3